 Common mistakes to avoid:

-If you did any of the mistakes above, you will likely experience issues when you try to redeploy the solution and it’s a pain to fix.
-I’ll provide a how-to later.
+If you did any of the mistakes above, you will likely experience issues when you try to redeploy the solution because the feature was already installed.
+All features in the solution must be uninstalled before

 In any case, DO NOT directly edit LDAPCP class, it has been designed to be inherited so that you can customize it to fit your needs.
 If a scenario that you need is not covered, please submit it in the discussions